The artist was born in Providence, RI and lived in RI for 75 years. He graduated from Moses Brown School, Babson College and Suffolk University Law

 He is a descendant of Sano DiPietro, the famous 15th century Sienese painter.

 His interest in oil painting began in his early teens.
-From that time, his interest in oil painting never waned.
+From that time on, his interest in oil painting never waned.
 He was a member of the Providence Art Club for many years where he attended art classes and participated in art exhibitions .
 The artist's primary focus is on painting portraits.
 He has received numerous portrait commissions and has sold many of his paintings in local art exhibitions.
 He was fortunate to have taken landscape painting classes taught by John Loughlin and Anthony Tomaselli, both highly acclaimed R.I. artists.
 At the Art Club, he was mentored by the well known R.I. artist, Mary Castelnovo.
 He also studied portrait painting under Raymond Finelli.

 He has taken workshops offered by such nationally noted artists as Stapleton Kearns, Scott Waddell, Cindy Baron and Joseph McGurl.